crazydonkey200/google-research/automl_zero/README.md

 ## Reproducing Search Baselines

-The following command can be used to reproduce the results in Supplementary Section 9 ("Baselines") with the "Basic" method on 1 process (1 CPU):
+First install `bazel` following instructions [here](https://docs.bazel.build/versions/master/install.html),then run the following command to reproduce the results in Supplementary
+Section 9 ("Baselines") with the "Basic" method on 1 process (1 CPU):

 *[To be continued, ETA: March, 2020]*

-If you want to use more than 1 process, you will need to code a way to parallelize the computation based on your particular distributed-computing platform.
+If you want to use more than 1 process, you will need to create your own implementation to parallelize the computation based on your particular distributed-computing platform.
 A platform-agnostic description of what we did is given in our paper.